 Movimiento por la Paz, el Desarme y la Libertad - MPDL

-The European Civil Protection and Humanitarian Aid Operations department (DG ECHO) aims to save and preserve life, prevent and alleviate human suffering and safeguard the integrity and dignity of populations affected by natural disasters and man-made crises.
+The European Civil Protection and Humanitarian Aid Operations department (DG EAC) aims to save and preserve life, prevent and alleviate human suffering and safeguard the integrity and dignity of populations affected by natural disasters and man-made crises.